WIC (Windows Interface Components)

 In The Old Days...

 ...software vendors had to spend massive amounts of time and developer resources trying to reverse-engineer RAW formats in order to support them in their software.
 Camera vendors did not publish any information, most did not bother to provide any type of support for developers, or made it ridiculously complicated to apply for the developer toolkits.
 Some camera vendors even used encryption to make reverse-engineering and supporting their RAW illegal in some countries.
-Dark times,truly.
+Dark times, truly.

 WIC to the Rescue

 Then Microsoft came up with the idea of WIC.
 The idea is that applications can use standardized WIC interfaces to access image data and metadata.
 Camera vendors supply so-called WIC codecs which make their proprietary RAW formats available for the WIC system.
-This way software vendors can access RAW images in a standard way, without the need to reverse engineer or 'crack' the proprietary RAW formats.
+This way, software vendors can access RAW images in a standard way, without the need to reverse-engineer or 'crack' the proprietary RAW formats.
 The camera vendors can implement powerful WIC codecs which make the best out of the RAW image data.

-3rd Party WIC Codecs
+WIC Codecs in Windows

 To overcome this problem, Microsoft has made available a set of WIC codecs for popular cameras.
-And companies like FastPictureViewer offer excellent and fast codecs for a wide range of camera models.

 Support for HEIC/HEIF Files in Windows